-Following discussions with the venue there has been a reviewed of the rules on cooking/heating water have been and updated An Individual camping stove is now permitted providing that they are setup securely away from anything flammable, and lit stoves or boiling water are not left unattended.
+Following discussions with the venue, the rules on cooking/heating water have been reviewed and updated.
+An Individual camping stove is now permitted, provided that it is set up securely away from anything flammable and lit stoves or boiling water are not left unattended.

-Clubs are permitted to provide cold catering to members; however, relevant food hygiene regulations should be followed.
+Clubs can provide cold catering to members; however, relevant food hygiene regulations should be followed.